What is a Psychologist?

 What are the costs?
 Are fees covered through insurance or health benefits?

-Our psychologists charge a standard rate of $190/hour.
+As of November 1, 2022, a standard rate of $200/hour will apply.
 This fee is in accordance with the recommendations from the Psychologists’ Association of Alberta.

 Many people have health benefits; either privately or through their employer.
 This coverage can cover the costs in full or part, depending on the benefits package.
 If you are wondering what coverage you have through your employer; either review your benefits information or contact your HR person.
 If accessing benefits through your employer, no one at your company will know what services you have accessed.
 The reimbursement request goes directly to the insurance company.
 The only thing reported to the employer is the dollar amount used.

 Psychological sessions can also be claimed on your income taxes.

 Do you offer evening and weekend sessions?

 Yes, many of our psychologists offer evening and weekend sessions.
 They can be scheduled in accordance with your and the psychologist’s availability.